naijasatoshi01/alstranet/README.md

 ## Support

 For questions, issues, or support, please contact our team or create an issue in the project repository.
+## Donate

+If you find AlstraNet valuable and would like to support our project, you can make donations in Bitcoin (BTC) and Ethereum (ETH) to the following wallet addresses:

+- Bitcoin (BTC):
+  - Wallet Address: `bc1qe5apr7222ksw03pdd42kf2588aaewxlukyg5sv`

+- Ethereum (ETH):
+  - Wallet Address: `0xDEf84737126AECBE617634f0009d2827b3860a62`

 ## License